Harry Jeffra

 Harry Jeffra (born Ignacius Pasquale Guiffi on November 30, 1914 – September 1988) was an American boxer.
-Born in Baltimore, Maryland, he became a World Bantamweight and NYSAC World Featherweight boxing champion.
+Born in Baltimore, Maryland, he became an Undisputed World Bantamweight and NYSAC World Featherweight boxing champion.
 Jeffra's career spanned from 1933 to 1950, and his final record showed 93 wins with (27 by KOs), 20 losses, and 7 draws.
 Jeffra was inducted into the World Boxing Hall of Fame in 1998.
 His manager was Max Waxman and his trainer was Heinie Blaustein.

 Early life and career

 Jeffra was born on in Baltimore, Maryland.
 He claimed to have changed his name from Ignatius Guiffie in the fourth grade, when his school principal said she couldn't pronounce it.
 According to Jeffra, he began boxing in 1929 at age fifteen, though his amateur career was rather dismal, fighting twenty-eight amateur bouts, and losing twenty seven.

 Apparently his boxing fortunes changed for the better once turning professional around eighteen, and particularly after finding manager Max Wacman.
 Fighting exclusively in his hometown of Baltimore, Maryland as a professional between September 22, 1933, and August 2, 1935, he won twenty-six fights with only one draw and not a single loss.